PhysicsX/Gstreamer-on-embedded-devices/README.md

 ```bash
 $ python3 faceDetectionShm.py
 ```
-After runnin the client qt application you should be able to see the rectangle around your face on the screen.
+After running the client Qt application you should be able to see the rectangle around your face on the screen.
-With qml we can make more interesting things.
+With QML we can make more interesting things.
 Compile and run the application which is in shmClient_2 then you will see a red rectangle which can be movable at the same time with face detection is running.
 With Qml Can you imagine what kind of designs can be applied to the python AI applications?
 Nice !